acemod/ACE3/addons/markinglaser/README.md

 ace_markinglaser
 ===================

-Adds a marking laser for aircraft.
+Adds an IR marking laser for aircraft.